Need a delegate account in Gmail? To set up delegation on your Gmail account, go to Set up mail delegation.

 To let someone else manage your mail account using G Suite Sync for Microsoft Outlook (GSSMO):

 - Sign in to G Suite and grant your delegate access to your Gmail account.

 - Your delegate must then add your account to their own G Suite profile in Outlook for mail delegation.

 Your delegate can now use their Outlook profile to read, delete, send, and reply to messages on your behalf.
 Messages your delegate sends for you show you as the sender in Outlook.

 Can't hide private messages from delegate: Sending a message with a Sensitivity setting of Private in Outlook does not hide the message from your delegate.
 The message is visible in your Sent Items folder.
 Unlike with Exchange, anyone who has permission to access your mail is able to see your private messages.

 Can't see delegate's Sent Items: Messages sent on your behalf are available in the delegate's Sent Items folder but not yours.
-As a result, you won't see messages sent on your behalf until someone responds and you see the reply in your Inbox.
+As a result, you won't see messages sent on your behalf until a reply appears in your inbox.